varnish/varnish-wiki/source/content/tutorials/varnish/index.rst

   vcl
   vcl_examples

-Before you get to Varnish, You want to **get Varnish**.
+Varnish can cache any web based content, meaning any CMS, intranet, ReST/Web API, or Streaming media content can literally gain performance increases in the range of 300-1000x times compared to what standard web servers can provide.

+But, before you get to Varnish, You want to **get Varnish**.
 You have two choices:

 - Install **binary packages**
 - Compile it yourself from **source code**